- Natural areas

 Wisconsin State Natural Areas Program Black Tern Bog (No. 49)

 Black Tern Bog consists of two small seepage lakes in a pitted outwash plain and contains an outstanding flora including several rare and unusual species.
-About 20 acres of quaking sphagnum bog surround the bog lakes and contain such characteristic species as sundew, buckbean, bog-laurel, bog-rosemary, leather-leaf, and cotton grass sedge.
-Of special interest are uncommon plants including swamp pink (Arethusa bulbosa), rose pogonia, grass pink, and the state endangered bog rush (Juncus stygius).
+About 20 acres of quaking sphagnum bog surround the bog pools and contain such characteristic species as sundew, pitcher plant, bladderwort, buckbean, bog-laurel, bog-rosemary, leather-leaf, and cotton grass sedge.
+Of special interest are uncommon plants including swamp pink, rose pogonia, grass pink, and a state endangered rush.
 Dwarf white pine and black spruce are found on the bog with second growth hardwoods surrounding it.
-Uncommon birds include black tern (Chlidonias niger) and American bittern (Botaurus longicauda).
-Other nesting bird species are killdeer, common snipe, mallard, song sparrow, and red winged blackbird.
+Nesting bird species include killdeer, common snipe, mallard, song sparrow, and red winged blackbird.
 Black Tern Bog is owned by the DNR and was designated a State Natural Area in 1967.

 From Woodruff, go north on Highway 51 about 5 miles.
 The bog lies on the east side of the highway, 1.1 miles north of Farming Road and 3.3 miles north of State Highway 70.